- Letter from Superintendent

 - 4 Doses of DTap Vaccine (1 Dose after 4th birthday)

-- Varicella (Chickenpox) – 2 doses or history of disease
+- 2 doses of Varicella (Chickenpox) or evidence of immunity

 - Listening to a variety of stories, poems, and informational books